-- (2) The type of business with respect to which the credit is claimed and 2 the average weekly wage at the establishment with respect to which 3 the credit is claimed. - Any other qualifying information related to a specific credit allowed (3) under this Article.
+- 1 (1) The physical location of the jobs and investment with respect to which the credit is claimed, including the street address and the development tier designation of the establishment. - (2) The type of business with respect to which the credit is claimed and the average weekly wage at the establishment with respect to which the credit is claimed. - (3) Any other qualifying information related to a specific credit allowed under this Article.